 Placing human subjects in their natural environments helps tell a more complete story.
 For example, if a child recovering from surgery is the subject, depict them doing what they enjoyed doing before surgery, playing a sport or a musical instrument, perhaps.
 This illustrates a life returning to normalcy after overcoming a serious medical challenge.

-Always obtain written permission prior to photographing, videotaping, interviewing or recording any patient at any UNMC or Nebraska Medicine facility.
-Instructions for obtaining consent from a patient and/or parents (if the patient is younger than 19) and filing the form, as well as the Media Authorization Form itself, are available for download.
+Always obtain written permission prior to photographing, videotaping, interviewing or recording any student or patient at any UNMC or Nebraska Medicine facility.
+Each Media Authorization Form contains instructions for obtaining consent from a student or patient and/or parents (if the patient is younger than 19).